bombchus/z64-music-wiki/docs/index.md

     ---

-    For extra help with combo randomizer related issues you can join the OOTMM Discord
+    For extra help with OOTMM music related issues you can join the Ocarina of Time & Majora's Mask Combo Randomizer Discord Server

     [:material-link-variant: Click Here to Join](https://discord.gg/4QdtPBP6wf)